Boulder Australian Opal Freeform Cabochon no.9 media thumbnails

 Treatment Untreated

-• Compactness: the 10 mm maximum length allows for use in paired earrings, small pendants, or as a secondary accent in larger compositions.
+• Compactness: the maximum length of 10 mm allows for use in paired earrings, small pendants, or as a secondary accent in larger compositions.

-• Opal-matrix contrast: the transition between the iridescent opal zone and the matte, earthy texture of the ironstone is visible from the side profile.
+• Opal-Matrix Contrast: the transition between the iridescent opal area and the matte, earthy texture of the ironstone is visible from the side profile.

 Jewelry Applications

-• Non-identical paired earrings: combined with another boulder piece of similar dimensions, it creates earrings where each piece is distinct but the material unites the set.
+• Non-Identical Paired Earrings: combined with another boulder piece of similar dimensions, it creates earrings where each piece is distinct but the material unifies the set.

 • Cleaning: soft, slightly damp microfiber cloth.
 Avoid prolonged immersion in water.

-• Avoid ultrasonics: can create microfractures at the opal-ironstone interface.
+• Avoid Ultrasonics: they can generate microfractures at the opal-ironstone interface.

 History and Origin

 Queensland boulder opal is primarily mined in the outback region, in deposits such as Yowah, Quilpie, and Koroit.
 The formation process began 60–100 million years ago when silica-rich water penetrated cracks in sedimentary ironstone nodules.
-As it slowly evaporated, the silica formed layers of nanospheres with a periodic structure that diffracts visible light, producing the characteristic play of colors.
-Miners work individually, excavating with hand tools to avoid damaging the fragile nodules.
+As it slowly evaporated, the silica formed layers of nanospheres with a periodic structure that diffracts visible light, producing the characteristic play-of-color.

 Frequently Asked Questions

-Does the boulder opal in this piece have a visible play of color?
+Does the boulder opal in this piece have visible play-of-color?

 Yes.
-The multicolored flashes are visible in the opal zone of the piece, which emerges from the earthy ironstone matrix.
-The play of color changes with the viewing angle and light intensity.
-Being a compact piece, the active opal area is proportional to its dimensions (approx. 10 × 6.5 mm).
+The multicolored flashes are visible in the opal area of the piece, which emerges from the earthy ironstone matrix.

-Is it feasible to use this piece for everyday earrings?
+Is it feasible to use this piece in everyday earrings?

-With the usual precautions for opal (avoid impacts, sudden temperature changes, and chemical exposure), this piece is suitable for regular use earrings.
-The 3.4 ct total weight is light for earrings.
-A closed bezel setting in 925 silver is the safest option for daily wear.
+With the usual precautions for opal (avoiding knocks, sudden temperature changes, and exposure to chemicals), this piece is suitable for regular wear earrings.
+The total weight of 3.4 ct is light for earrings.

 Is the ironstone matrix an integral part of the piece or can it be removed?

-Note: Crystal meanings are spiritual supports, not substitutes for medical prescriptions.
+Note: The meanings of crystals are spiritual supports and do not replace medical prescriptions.